 International students are also able to receive SU, but we need to ask for “Equal Status”.
 With this document, we are theoretically on the same level as the Danish students.

 However, equal status also differs.

 You can get it under Danish Rules or EU Rules.
 EU rules are usually made for all international students from EU/EEA countries.
 A student coming from outside of EU/EEA countries is usually unable to receive SU.
-The only option would be getting it under Danish rules.
+The only option for them would be getting it under Danish rules.

-Requirements for the EU/EEA students (EU rules)
+Equal status requirements for EU/EEA students (EU rules):

-Requirement for non EU/EEA students (Danish rules)
+Equal status requirement for non EU/EEA students (Danish rules):

 - You came to Denmark with your parents (before you were 20 years old, you keep living in Denmark and all of you have permanent residence permit)